-Students will use a problem-solving process to address a series of puzzles, challenges, and real-world scenarios.
-They will learn how computers input, output, store, and process information to help humans solve problems.
-Students will also learn how to create and share the content on their own web pages using HTML and CSS.
-They will also practice valuable programming skills such as debugging, using resources, and teamwork.
+Solve a series of puzzles, challenges, and real-world scenarios using problem-solving processes.
+Explore how computers take input, output, store, and process information to help humans resolve problems.
+Design original content and share it on a webpage using HTML and CSS.
+Explore the knowledge and skills for careers in the Computer Science, IT, and Technology pathways.